Where Can I Study Demonology?

 There are three easy ways that you can get started in the field of demonology.

-The best and easy place to start is by reading some of the many books of the topic of demons and demonology.
+The best and easiest place to start is by reading some of the many books of the topic of demons and demonology.
 Some books and texts date back centuries, but there are a few more modern best selling and best rated books on demonology that we recommend.

 Perhaps the best way to learn about modern demonology is to get stuck and encounter some demonic entities for yourself.
 There are paranormal investigation groups in most areas, especially in big cities, where you'll find there might be several groups to choose from.
 These groups are usually free to join, although you might be expected to contribute towards the cost of certain events.
 There's also the option to pay to attend organised ghost hunts.